 South Carolina law states that schools are governed by ‘loco parentis,’ which literally means ‘in place of parents,’ and in practice, means that the school takes on the parental responsibilities when the children are there and can be held accountable for injuries.
 The school is legally required to keep your children safe, with a safe and well maintained environment and responsible and positive adults to teach and supervise them.

 When the school fails in this responsibility, they can be held liable for any injuries that occur.
 Having said that, the school will not be held liable in all school injury cases.
 It has to be established that the school or the staff of the school were negligent, and that this is what caused or allowed the injury to occur.
-You will need a South Carolina personal injury attorney to investigate and evaluate the situation to determine if the school can be held liable.
+You will need a South Carolina child injury lawyer to investigate and evaluate the situation to determine if the school can be held liable.

 As with any personal injury claim, you must establish that the liable party had a duty of care to uphold, that they breached that duty of care, and that an accident and injuries resulted from this breach of duty.
 When it comes to school, they have a duty of care to your children, as expressed in the concept of ‘loco parentis.’